Royal Hamilton Yacht Club: History

 The Royal Hamilton Yacht Club was founded in 1890.
 Aemilius Jarvis organized the establishment of the club two years prior, in 1888.
-It received permission for Use of the Prefix Royal.
+It received permission for use of the prefix Royal.
 It also received permission from the British Admiralty to use the Blue Ensign.

-In 1891, William Stewart designed the Royal Hamilton Yacht Club clubhouse at Burlington Beach.
-The Clubhouse had its grand opening on October 3, 1891.
-The maritime features included a Swing bridge and Lighthouse.
+In 1891, William Stewart designed the Royal Hamilton Yacht Club's clubhouse at Burlington Beach.
+The clubhouse had its grand opening on October 3, 1891.
+The maritime features included a swing bridge and a lighthouse.